femmerling/tambang-crypto/babixgram/README.md

 How to use:
 - Deploy this to a server

+How to get Telegram Bot:
+- Ask @BotFather

 How to run:
 - Download python3
+- Fill `TELEGRAM_BOT_TOKEN` with your bot token
 - `pip3 install -r requirements.txt`
 - `python3 server.py`